 I was ‘holding’ onto a great deal.
 I was physically exhausted, mentally stressed and felt completely out of place in life.

-When I tried my first breath work, my mind was able to let go and I was able to start detaching from my thoughts.
+When I tried my first breathing practice, my mind was able to let go and I was able to start detaching from my thoughts.
 This helped to quiet my mind and in turn relax my body, and because my body rested, so the healing process began.

 I had this incredible peace of mind.
 I not only felt connected to myself but everyone around me too.
 I felt waves of love literally engulf my entire being.
 I felt I belonged.
 Simply put, present.

-Over time, I began to be aware of my breath, exercise it and maximise using it.
+Over time, I began to explore my breath, exercise it and maximise using it.
 Along with yoga and meditation, it helped me recover from everything, from stress to addiction – as it can with you!
-This is why I love to teach it!
+This is why I love to teach it – because it works!

 There are three main breath practices I teach…

-For those who: Have a hard time meditating or new to meditation.
-Who are looking for ways to relax the body and mind and want to experience deeper breathing.
+For those who: Have trouble sleeping, hard time meditating or new to meditation.
+Who are looking for ways to relax the body and mind and want to experience deeper sense of peace through simple breathing techniques.

-Benefits: Reduces depression, boosts immune system and improves digestion.
+Benefits: Reduces your heart rate and reduces activity in the skeletal muscles.
+Can reduces stress and anxiety depression, boosts immune system and improves digestion.
 Balances left and right side of the brain, increases creativity and imagination, controls reason and logic.
 Helps to focus and gives you a healthy glow.
 Aids in weight loss.

 For those who: Feel cold, tired, disconnected, lost, overwhelmed, overworked and with a busy mind.

-Not recommended: If you suffer from high blood pressure, diabetes, severe respiratory infections, cardiac problems, hernia and spinal disorders.
+Not recommended: If you are pregnant, you suffer from high blood pressure, diabetes, severe respiratory infections, cardiac problems, hernia and spinal disorders.

 Benefits: Helps to regain control, keeps negative energy out, gives you greater peace of mind, brings about a deeper connection with your inner self, strengthens and balances the nervous system, invigorates, energises, increases blood circulation, tones abdomen.